Solar Panel Cost Guide in Ellington, CT (Jan 2023)

 How to Save on Solar Panels

-- Contract: Look through the contract terms carefully to make sure you understand how much it will cost, project timeline incentives and warranties.
+- Contract: Review the contract terms carefully to make sure you understand the cost breakdown, completion timeline incentives and warranties.

-- Warranty: If you're worried about the endurance of your solar panel system, ensuring your installer offers a 25-year, all-inclusive warranty can help put you at ease.
+- Warranty: If you're worried about the endurance of your solar system, ensuring your company offers a 25-year, all-inclusive warranty can help put you at ease.

 Best Regional Coverage